ExpediaGroup/graphql-kotlin/docs/schema-generator/writing-schemas/unions.md

 ---

 Marker interfaces (i.e. interfaces without any common fields or methods) are exposed as GraphQL union types.
-All the types that are implementing this marker interface and are available on the classpath will be automatically exposed as objects in the target schema.
+All the types that implement the marker interface, and are available on the classpath, will be automatically exposed as objects in the schema.

 ```kotlin
 interface BodyPart